reesebretow/raycast-extensions-all/README.md

 ## Preferences

+### Global Preferences

 - Include metadata sidebar (word count, reading time, source URL)
 - Add YAML front matter with metadata
 - Include organized links summary at the end
 - Add Jina.ai API key for higher rate limits

+### Browser Tab to Markdown Command Preferences

+- Use clipboard as fallback when no active browser tab is found
+- Auto-copy conversion results to clipboard
+- Silent mode for headless operation (shows notifications for success/errors)

+## Requirements

+- Raycast Browser Extension (for Browser Tab to Markdown command)

+## Installing the Browser Extension

+The "Browser Tab to Markdown" command requires the Raycast Browser Extension to detect the active browser tab:

+1. Open Raycast and type "Browser Extension"
+2. Select "Browser Extensions" from the results
+3. Follow the instructions to install the extension for your preferred browser

+Once installed, the Browser Tab to Markdown command will be able to automatically retrieve the URL from your active browser tab.

 ## Examples